joaquinelio/litul-crud/README.md

 .setAllButtonsInnerHTML (txtButtonOk, txtButtonCancel, ... )  // I think it's clean to have the option .
     // so dev can put icon and SVGs in one place.
 Do I need to be careful InnerHTML dsnt overwrite too much?

-.

-*** --- ***
-*** Log ***    -----A sacar de acá  ==>> log.txt  cuando empiece el real código... uf que se me demora
-*** --- ***

-19-04-20

-Needing more background here...
-Still fighting async.
-To do, rewrite fake crud app, localStorage with fake async response is crazy, indexedDB is a real async app and test...
-Should I test real latency problems?
-Looking for free cloud DB storages now.

-Panel thinking:
-add custom confirm and custom msg inside panel, no popups.
-Status via backgound colors would be nice.
-Dev op callback
-  .result( ok_true, "msg tudu bem")
-  .result( kaput_false, "kaput your db just crashed" )

-19-04-17

-Break is over.
-My sinusitis isn't.
-Wanna drill a hole in my head to release... something, anything.
-Ibuprofeno wont be any help, unless stomach ache become more painful than eyes pain.

-Cant help with callback...
-What if I do a "litul-Form element"?
-It should understand "edit mode", "idle mode", and an special "disabled mode" that wont enable until it receives the msg "paint this THEN enable yourself" Should I study frameworks with "html templates"?

-WTF class get, set...  let  x.status = x.list.nnn ????
-to study... again.

-Custom buttons will be there.
-Useful for to localstarage, to pdf, to Xls, etc

-19-04-13

-html and js app for the crud panel test.
-Harder than I thought, how to test one each other wo finishing them first

-humpf.
-Timeout call!!!
-Need to get cb & dom events better.  freecodecamp sucks here.
-You dont want the user clicking "modify" before the input elements are filled! javascript.info , I'm going.

-19-04-12

-Still thinking phase.
-Methods:
-1 method to add custom buttons. (without it the panel would be too restrictive ) onclick is all yours, dev.
-  One extra property:  The status (IDLE, SHOWING, EDITING) on wich these buttons would be enabled

-6 methods to define the panel:  paint empty, create, update, remove, search&show, nav.

-1 method to tell the panel the result of any op so it can change its status.
-  The result follows the CB that dev should put in its funtions.
-    Still raw.
-     To define:
-     Is it ok to receive just true/false for operation sucessful?
-     OR
-     Do I need to check an unexpected result?
-          RESULT_MSG = { CREATE_OK, CREATE_FAIL, UPDATE_OK, ...
-DRAW_OK, ... etc... }

-1 method, optional, to overwrite all buttons names at once (or icons, or svg) 'ok' 'cancel' 'yes' 'no' 'new'...
-  Other L&F should be via css I suppose.

-more:

-set properties for buttons?
-Maybe not, three options is too much.
-Better Use the method, These four at the beggining.
-  .txtButtonOKname = 'Ok'             // ok / cancel,
-  .txtButtonCancelName = 'Cancel'
-  .txtButtonConfirmYesName = 'Yes'   // I hate browser confirm() .txtButtonConfirmNoName = 'No'

--When the user is modifying and cancels , status go IDLE and form emptied.
-    Maybe I should give dev option to redraw showing record... not posible if I only have .opResult(false)

-Still Dont like names.
-Edit: I DONT CARE!
-They are just parameter names. funXXX_DbXXX()  funcXXX_FormXXX() funcXXX_ related to the corresp implementXXX(), then _Dbxxx or FormXXX, form or sql specific op.
-Mmm...

-Close to the REAL start

-19-04-10
-to define:

--via events to listen, like an oop interface?
-(My original VB6 menuABM interface) -I Still dont know how to-
--via functions as properties?  sounds dirty but js devs are very familiar with them like this     crudPanel.funcFormEditNew =  ()->{//displays html for edition }
-                crudPanel.funcSqlInsert   =  ()->{//sql insert code}
--via functions as parameters? cleaner like this    crudPanel.implementCreate(funcFormEditNew, funcSQLinsert) -error and feedback management HOW TO!!!!????
-  Still thinking how to feedback.
-How to manage callbacks...  yet KISS.
-WHERE TF put them?

-Maybe:
-create custom buttons (onclick will be all yours) able to respond to the panel status
-(i.e.  "Export to xx", only enabled when "showing" status; "Paste from" only in "editing" status )

-19-04-09
-linea hecha en casa con  VS CoDE a ver como joraca se manda que corno significa stage